jarecoo/practice/notes.md

 - “Diligence is the mother of good luck” The Daily Stoic p.158
 - “I am a great believer in luck.
 The harder I work, the more of it I seem to have.” -Coleman Cox (The Daily Stoic p.158)
 - “Luck favors the prepared” - Edna Mode, The Incredibles
+- “‘Joy for human beings lies in proper human work.
+And proper human work consists in: acts of kindness to other human beings, disdain for the stirrings of the senses, identifying trustworthy impressions, and contemplating the natural order and all that happens in keeping with it’ - Marcus Aurelius, Meditations, 8.26 (The Daily Stoic p.159)

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.